 Consider a company culture that rewards honesty rather than demonizing mistakes.
 People will put up their hand willingly to flag an error they may have made.
 Then, real and useful changes can be made to prevent it being made again in the future.

-Invaluable benefits of incident reviews
+Benefits of incident reviews

+A successful postmortem goes well beyond reviewing how you handled its resolution—the best ones indicate unknown system problems and highlight areas you can improve or automate to reduce risk.
 A well-run postmortem allows your team to come together in a less stressful environment to achieve several goals:

 - Work through what happened

 - Uncover any potential process improvements that could speed up resolution of the next major incident

 Of course, incident reviews aren’t just for internal stakeholders.
 Ultimately, your incident reviews show your customers two important characteristics about your company, which provides invaluable benefits:

 - Your willingness to learn from mistakes.
 Reporting the findings of your review back to your key customers, owning any errors or omissions and giving them a roadmap showing what you are doing to improve the reliability of your services will build your reputation as a valued business partner.